oak-hu/oak-hu.github.io/content/Quick Thoughts/Em Dashes.md

 Also, the CapsLock key occupies a really nice, central spot on the keyboard—and you don't actually use it that often.
 (Similarly with LeftShift for me personally).

 Solution?
-Map CapsLock to an em dash; RightShift + CapsLock to an en dash; LeftShift to ≈; and RightShift+LeftShift to ≠.
+Map (RightShift +) CapsLock and LeftShift to these symbols!

 There exist easy alt codes (option codes? idk) for some of these symbols on Mac—but you could also use [ahk-but-for-mac] to customize your Mac keyboard.